 A .xsy-fi seared ‘humalian’ space-ape brain unit.

-A Salty Spunk Taste of Mainstream Corporate Rebellion
+That Salty Slpunk Taste of Mainstream Corporate Unboxing Rebellion

-Cyberpunk is dead, get over it.
+Look, Cyberpunk is dead Samurai, just get over it and onto something better.
 (Didn’t you get the popover holomail?
 Update your eyeball drivers or something.)

 // how to play big science